artsy/README/playbooks/migrating-postgres-with-rubyrep.md

 Create the configmap with:
 ```
-$ hokusai [staging|production] create --filename ./hokusai/rubyrep-config.yml
+$ hokusai production create --filename ./hokusai/rubyrep-config.yml
 ```

-6) Create the file `./hokusai/rubyrep.yml`.
+7) Create the file `./hokusai/rubyrep.yml`.
 When the deployment is created, rubyrep will perform an initial sync.

 ```
 ---